ChrisTX/doi-config/README.md

 The appropriate workshop ID file for the server has to be passed on commandline to SRCDS via `sv_workshop_list_file`.

-### HunkAlloc
+### Engine hunk overflow
 The configuration includes a setting of `r_hunkalloclightmaps 0` to prevent crashes with large maps like `ardennes`.
+Community made maps of that size contain significant lightmap data, and will otherwise experience what's known as an [Engine Hunk Overflow](https://developer.valvesoftware.com/wiki/Engine_Hunk_Overflow).
 Under certain circumstances, like loading such a map as the default server map, it might be necessary to add this to the server launch parameters.

 ### Libraries (Linux)
 The game server requires certain 32-bit libraries being installed on Linux.
 These are